-The Gold Standard for Responsible Persons has been in laid out for over two years at the date of writing this blog, and when the MHRA carry out a Responsible Person Assessment they will often refer to the Gold Standard.
+The Gold Standard for Responsible Persons has been in laid out for over two years at the date of writing this blog (May 2016), and when the MHRA carry out a Responsible Person Assessment they will often refer to the Gold Standard.

 The Regulator also wishes to know that the applicant can demonstrate;

-3) practical experience in transactions in/selling/procuring medicinal products, for at least 12 months;
+3) practical experience of transactions in selling/procuring medicinal products, for at least 12 months.

-We cannot help with providing the practical experience, but most pharmacists and those who have worked in a management position in a wholesale business may be suitable to work as a Responsible Person.
+We cannot help with providing the practical experience (other than giving examples and using practical activities to further your understanding), but most pharmacists and those who have worked in a management position in a wholesale business may be suitable to work as a Responsible Person.

-Join us on one of our 1 or 2 day GDP Training courses for RPs and Managers, and we can help ensure you have the required knowledge for the role.
+Join us on one of our GDP Training courses for RPs and Managers, and we can help ensure you have the required knowledge for the role.